Skip to main content

 OpenAI

 OpenAI’s breakout chatbot star ChatGPT (released in November 2022) uses machine learning to generate responses from questions or queries entered by users.
-It’s been blowing people’s mind in how mature and chatty it is, while also raising a series of ethical problems that everyone is talking about.
+It’s been blowing people’s mind the amazing things you can do with ChatGPT, while also raising a series of ethical problems that everyone is talking about.

 Recommended Videos

-But recently, the biggest issue has been access.
-For the last few weeks, reports have flooded in from those who wanted to create a new account or access the site on ChatGPT’s page couldn’t due to traffic congestion.
+But more recently, the biggest issue has been access.
+From time to time, we see reports from those who wanted to create a new account or access ChatGPT, but couldn’t due to traffic congestion.

-What visitors saw was a message that read: “Chat GPT is at capacity right now.”
-Basically, that meant that the website is in high demand and had reached its capacity for users per session and/or query load.
-The servers powering ChatGPT are very expensive to run, and OpenAI appears to have putting limits on that usage following the incredible explosion in interest.
+What visitors see in this situation is a message (or a variant thereof) that reads: “Chat GPT is at capacity right now.”
+Basically, that indicates that the website is in high demand and has reached its capacity for users per session and/or query load.
+The servers powering ChatGPT are very expensive to run, and OpenAI appears to have some limits on that usage.

-Amusingly, instead of canned messages, ChatGPT has been doling out creative ways to relay its at-capacity status.
-So far, people have seen the chatbot communicate in limerick rhymes, a rap, and even in pirate-speak.
-While the crashes have been frustrating, at least visitors have found the messages entertaining.
+Amusingly, instead of canned messages, ChatGPT doles out creative ways to relay its at-capacity status.
+Some people have seen the chatbot communicate in limerick rhymes, a rap, and even in pirate-speak.
+While the crashes are frustrating, at least visitors find the messages entertaining.

 At the time or writing, I had no trouble creating a new account and/or chatting away, but if you’re facing this error, the solution is quite simple: You just need to wait.
 Just click on the “get notified” link, enter your email address, and you should get an email when it’s reached your place in line.

-Beyond that, ChatGPT has recently announced that a premium tier version is in the works, called ChatGPT Plus.
-It’s not available yet, but you can now join a waitlist for the service, which will be a paid tier that promises better access and faster responses that costs $20 per month.
+Beyond that, ChatGPT has a premium tier, ChatGPT Plus.
+This paid tier promises better access and faster responses, from $20 per month.
 This is a way for OpenAI to monetize the chatbot and give prioritized access to paid subscribers.

 ChatGPT ‘at capacity’ workaround